Explain why Pocahontas played a crucial role in the history of American colonization?

 In detail, for those interested!

-The encounter between Native Americans and European settlers.
+Pocahontas as a mediator between Native Americans and European settlers

 Did you know?